 Numerous pregnant women, from their large excitement and expectancy to get to carry and deliver a healthy baby, plan method too ahead of their “time”.
 Nevertheless, it is a truth commonly recognized that irrespective of how well you plan for your baby’s arrival, you would always not fully be prepared for any of the bodily changes you might undergo during your pregnancy.
 In many cases, you might even confuse the pregnancy symptoms with the pre-menstrual ones, since numerous early pregnancy symptoms such as 6 weeks pregnant cramps, 6 weeks pregnant lower backache, and nausea, are rather similar to the symptoms before the menstrual periods.

-Is It Normal to Have 6 Weeks Pregnant Cramps?
+Is Cramping Normal at 6 Weeks Pregnant?

 For some women, cramping refers common incident during the course of their pregnancy.
 Specifically, the 6 weeks pregnant cramps in the first trimester are often the much-talked-about early pregnancy symptoms among expectant mothers, whereby, they often feel pain in their vagina while making love.
 However, it needs to be kept in mind that cramping is normal during all stages of pregnancy, unless it is identified by severe pain or bleeding.

+You are 6 weeks pregnant and have cramping, why?
 The early pregnancy cramps are normally connected with the increased progesterone level and regular physical changes, which your body is subjected to, as it braces itself up for bearing your baby and eventually, providing it.
 The hormone progesterone stimulates the uterine lining to thicken, so that the fertilized egg gets implanted here.
 By gestational week 6, the rise in the level of progesterone induces uterine blood vessel growth, thereby, nourishing the embryo by producing a fully-functional placenta.
 Because during this procedure the uterus expands, the ligaments and muscles appended to it stretch and for this reason cause cramping at 6 weeks pregnant.

 What Causes 6 Weeks Pregnant Cramping?